yourlocaltechboi/jbguide/README.md

 If this describes your device|try this
 ---|---
-My touchscreen still works, and I can open by jailbreak app|Open the jailbreak app and remove your jailbreak using the steps above before sending your device in for repair
+My touchscreen still works, and I can open my jailbreak app from the home screen|Open the jailbreak app and remove your jailbreak using the steps above before sending your device in for repair
 My touchscreen does NOT work, and/or I cannot open my jailbreak app|You will have to either reset the device via DFU mode in iTunes, or send in the device as-is and risk either a refusal of service or having your device returned wiped and updated to the latest version of iOS (potentially unjailbreakable).

 **_Note to users under warranty: If you send in your device as-is, and Apple or your Repair Specialist discovers that your device is jailbroken, they might repair it, but you might have to pay out-of-warranty fees, as a jailbreak voids your warranty_**